-The turnip and the rutabaga are both members of the cabbage family, Brassica, but the rutabaga is thought to be an ancient cross between a turnip and a cabbage, and therefore a hybrid.
+Turnips and rutabagas are both members of the cabbage family, Brassica.
+The rutabaga is thought to be an ancient cross between a turnip and a cabbage, and therefore a hybrid.
 Both of these root vegetables are a good source of complex carbohydrates for soups, stew, and casseroles. and have edible greens as well.

 Preparation and Cooking